ghiscoding/Angular-Slickgrid/README.md

 [![codecov](https://codecov.io/gh/ghiscoding/Angular-Slickgrid/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/Angular-Slickgrid)

 ### Brief introduction
 One of the best javascript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid) which was originally developed by @mleibman is now available to Angular.
 I have used a few datagrids and SlickGrid beats most of them in terms of functionalities and performance (it can easily deal with even a million row).
-We will be using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork, this is the most active fork since the original @mleibman fork was closed some time ago by his author for personal reasons.
-Also worth to know, I also contributed a lot to the 6pac/SlickGrid fork for the benefit of Angular-Slickgrid... also a reminder, this is a wrapper of a jQuery lib (SlickGrid), a big portion of the lib (like Editors, Filters and others) are written in jQuery/JavaScript, so just keep that in mind and it also means that jQuery is a dependecy.
+We will be using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork, it is the most active fork since the original author @mleibman stopped working on his original repo.
+Also worth knowing that I have contributed a lot to the 6pac/SlickGrid fork for the benefit of Angular-Slickgrid... also a reminder, this is a wrapper of a jQuery lib (SlickGrid) and a big portion of the lib (like Editors, Filters and others) are written in jQuery/JavaScript, so just keep that in mind and that also means jQuery is a dependency.

 ### NPM Package
 [Angular-Slickgrid on NPM](https://www.npmjs.com/package/angular-slickgrid)